 Mississippi Pedestrian Accident Attorneys

-Fight for the Compensation You Deserve by Calling (601) 869-0696 Now!
+Fight for the Compensation You Deserve by Calling 601-988-8888 Now!

 Pedestrian accidents tend to be more dangerous than car vs. car crashes because one party is highly vulnerable to injury.
 Unfortunately, those who prefer to travel on foot can only do so much to protect themselves.

 In 2018, 13% of car accident deaths in Mississippi were attributed to pedestrians.
 Our state saw an uptick in pedestrian deaths between the first half of 2016 and 2017 (an increase of 31.8%) and again between 2017 and 2018 (an increase of 42%).
 Though nationwide fatalities have been trending upward over the past decade, Mississippi roads seem to be especially dangerous for anyone on foot.

-Who is Most at Risk in Pedestrian Accidents?
+Who Is Most at Risk in Pedestrian Accidents?

 Causes of Pedestrian Accidents

 Nationwide data has laid out trends in pedestrian accidents, which are much more likely to occur:

 - In cities rather than rural areas